bgd-labs/v1-offboarding/diffs/LendingPoolLiquidationManager.md

 +  /**
 +   * @dev This method behaves analog to a liquidationCall with some key differences:
 +   * - the lb is fixed to 1%
-+   * - you can liquidate healthy addresses
++   * - you can liquidate healthy(collateralized) addresses
-+   * - you can liquidate up to 100% (instead of 50%)
++   * - you can liquidate up to 100%
 +   * - you can only liquidate the underlying
-+   * @dev users can invoke this function to liquidate an undercollateralized position.
++   * @dev users can invoke this function to liquidate a collateralized or undercollateralized position.
 +   * @param _reserve the address of the collateral to liquidated
 +   * @param _reserve the address of the principal reserve
 +   * @param _user the address of the borrower